workingdraft/metadata/README.md

   ],
   // [optional] the news ("News") that were stated in this episode "news": [
-    // safe format as topic content
+    // same format as topic content
   ],
   // [optional] the links ("Keine Schaunotizen") that were suggested in this episode "links": [
-    // safe format as topic content
+    // same format as topic content
   ],
   // [optional] the random specifications ("HTML5-Glücksrad") that were explained in this episode "randomSpec": [
-    // safe format as topic content
+    // same format as topic content
   ]
 }
 ```